Genetic connectivity in aquatic habitats |

 |

-I am interested in understanding how genetic diversity is distributed across space and time in freshwater and marine environments, and what this means for on-the-ground efforts to conserve and manage diverse fish species.
-I've explored these relationships in large pelagic fishes (including marlins, spearfishes, and sailfish), which are capable of long distance migration in open ocean environments that lack obvious physical barriers to movement.
-I've also explored these relationships in native populations of trout (primarily brook trout), which frequently exhibit substantial population structure across highly fragmented landscapes.
-This research provides practical information to natural resource managers, and has contributed to management efforts for pelagic species in the Atlantic, Pacific, and Indian oceans, and for trout species in the Lake Superior basin.
+I'm interested in understanding how genetic diversity is distributed across space and time in freshwater and marine environments, and what this means for on-the-ground efforts to conserve and manage fish populations.
+I've explored these relationships in native populations of trout and salmon, which often exhibit large degrees of population structure across highly fragmented landscapes.
+I've also explored these relationships in billfishes and tunas, which are capable of long distance movements in open ocean environments that lack obvious physical barriers to movement.
+To do this work, I've worked alongside state, federal, and tribal agencies, regional fisheries management organizations, NGOs, and other special interest groups.
+My research supplies managers with practical information to guide decision-making, and has contributed to management efforts with the Great Lakes and across the Atlantic and Indo-Pacific.

 |

-Wild populations are exposed to wide-ranging stressors including disease, habitat loss, competition with introduced species, and rising temperatures.
+Wild populations are exposed to wide-ranging anthropogenic stressors including disease, habitat loss, competition with introduced species, and rising temperatures.
 What is the impact of these stressors on genetic diversity, and what does this mean for the short- and long-term persistence of wild populations?
-I am currently exploring these questions in brook trout native to the Lake Superior basin and across the native range, which spans eastern North America.
-Results from this work help natural resource managers prioritize local populations for management intervention, identify specific stressors for local and regional mitigation, and understand the future trajectory of species at a continental-scale.
+I've explored these questions in species across North America to help inform the development of management plans that effectively mitigate contemporary stressors while also preparing for future impacts, including those stemming from a changing global climate.
+Results from my work help fisheries managers prioritize local populations for conservation, determine the most appropriate active management interventions, identify distinct habitat features for mitigation, and predict the future trajectories of focal populations.

 |

-I am interested in unravelling genome-to-phenome pathways to better understand molecular mechanisms underlying the occurrence of adaptive traits.
-This knowledge is foundational to conserving adaptive traits, which are important to the resiliency of populations and species.
-I am investigating these mechanisms using native populations of brook trout in the Lake Superior basin.
-In this region, brook trout exhibit two life histories: smaller stream-resident brook trout which reside in rivers, and larger lake-run "coaster" brook trout which undertake seasonal migrations into Lake Superior.
-My research is focused on determining whether specific regions of the genome are associated with these life history forms.
-Insights from this work will help inform a broader understanding of life history characteristics under genetic control, and provide information necessary for restoring imperiled lake-run brook trout.
+I'm interested in unravelling genome-to-phenome pathways to better understand the molecular mechanisms that underlie the occurrence of distinct traits.
+This knowledge is fundamental for developing management plans aimed at restoring and conserving distinct traits, which help bolster the resiliency of populations and species.
+For example, I am investigating genotype-to-phenotype relationships in native populations of brook trout from the Lake Superior basin.
+Brook trout in this region exhibit two life histories: smaller stream-resident brook trout which reside in rivers, and larger lake-run "coaster" brook trout which spend time in Lake Superior.
+My research is focused on determining whether specific regions of the genome are associated with these distinct life histories.
+Insights from my work will inform a broader understanding of life history traits under genetic control, and provide information necessary for restoring coaster populations .

 |